DevReaper0/Spirit-Engine-Development/README.md

 Make sure that you do a `--recursive` clone to fetch all of the submodules!

 ## The Plan
-The plan for Spirit Engine is two-fold: to create a powerful 3D engine.
+The plan for Spirit Engine is two-fold: to create a powerful 2D and 3D engine.

 ### Main features to come:
 - Fast 2D rendering (UI, particles, sprites, etc.)